naivenom/hash-collision-attack/README.md

 }

 ```
-In the first function just take the 20 Bytes of our input.
-We want to pass 20 bytes than when cast to integers (5 of them, as a single int occupies 4 bytes), sum up to 0x21DD09EC.
+As you can see from the code, the password length needs to be 20 bytes, which is equal to 5 integers (1 int = 4 bytes).
+The sum of the 5 integers from the input needs to be equal to 0x21DD09EC to obtain the flag.
+Let's find 5 integers that are in total equal to 0x21DD09EC:

 So in the source we can see, hashcode = 0x21DD09EC, which is later compared to the result of the function check_password(argv[1]).
 If they are the same this will cat our flag.